thomas-mauran/LinkedOut/docs/micro-service-architecture.md

 This will allow us to manage replica sets of services easily since NATS will abstract the concrete connection to the service using its mechanism of "subjects" (which are like Kafka's topics) and will load balance messages between all consumers subscribed to a subject in particular.

-### `Message Service`
+### Message Service

-The message service is here to manage communications between seasonal workers and employers, allowing them to tchat using an instant messagery.
+The Message Service is here to manage communications between seasonal workers and employers, allowing them to chat using instant messaging.

-This service will have persistent storage provided by a Postgresql database.
+This service will have persistent storage provided by a Postgres database.

-### `Recommendation Service`
+### Recommendation Service

 The Recommendation Service is used to recommend job offers to seasonal workers.

-It will have a read access to the job and profile services and replicate the data in a graph database (probably Neo4j) to find connections between related items and provide scores on the job offers for a seasonal worker.
+It will have read access to the job and profile services and replicate the data in a graph database (such as Neo4j) to find connections between related items and provide scores on the job offers for a seasonal worker.

 ## OpenAPI

 We decided to create an OpenAPI specification document that documents every route accessible from the API gateway for the mobile application to normalize our interfaces and make the whole process easier by allowing us to architecture our API early and implement a mock server for it.

 The document is available [here](./openapi/api_gateway.yml).